mjmlab/pyinseq/_exampleData/exampleData.md

 The CTTT barcode has 2 fewer reads in VF_A0492 (-d 0.03) and 2 additional reads in VF_0033

-The sample set also includes 1 hit (2 reads) that map to VF_0012 on barcode TTTT, which should not be displayed since that barcode is not in the sample list.
+The sample set also includes 1 hit (2 reads) that map to VF_0012 on barcode TTTT, which should not be displayed since that barcode is not in the sample list. [known bug](https://github.com/mandel01/pyinseq/issues/5)